Bike Orlando

 The City of St. Cloud is expanding its trails system to accommodate multiple users and create a connected network, enhancing the community’s recreational opportunities, and adding to the safety of trail users.

-We visited two connecting biking trails along East Lake Tohopekaliga: 1) the recreational trail at St. Cloud Lakefront Park (a scenic 2-mile trail along East Lake Tohopekaliga with access to park facilities and linking to connecting trails), and 2) Fortune-Lakeside Multi-Use Trail (7 miles from Lakefront Park, along East Lakeshore Blvd. and Fortune Rd. to US 192).
+We visited three connecting biking trails along East KLake Tohopekaliga: 1) the recreational trail at St. Cloud Lakefront Park (a scenic 2-mile trail along East Lake Tohopekaliga with access to park facilities), 2) Fortune-Lakeside Multi-Use Trail (7 miles from Lakefront Park, along East Lakeshore Blvd. and Fortune Rd. to US 192), and 3) Kissimmee-St. Cloud Connector (1.5 miles, from E. Lakeshore Blvd. in St. Cloud, along the C-31 Canal, to the Neptune Rd.
+Recreational Pathway in Kissimmee).

 Location: Osceola County (St. Cloud)